Clements, Kansas – Ghostly in Chase County

 In 1910, it had a money order post office with one rural route, telegraph and express offices, mercantile establishments, and a state bank.
 Livestock, hay, grain, and produce were shipped in considerable quantities, and Clements was the trading point of a large agricultural district.
 The population in 1910 was 200.

-However, in the next decades, the community endured fires and numerous floods, and the once busy settlement began to fade.
+However, the community endured fires and numerous floods in the next decades, and the once-busy settlement began to fade.

 Also See: